Gman-Superfly/AKIRA/CANONICAL_PARAMETERS.md

 - **Mid-frequency band (3):** Bridge, transitional → medium rate
 - **Temporal band (7):** Sequential patterns → medium rate

-The **3000× ratio** between Band 0 and Band 6 is not arbitrary — it reflects the different timescales at which meaning operates at different scales.
+The **3000× ratio** between Band 0 and Band 6 is not arbitrary; it reflects the different timescales at which meaning operates at different scales.

 ---